VeronicaGlez/Red_warbler/README.md

 ### **Repository organization**

-The repository will be organized as follow: bin, data, graphics, meta, out.
+The repository will be organized in the following directories: bin, data, graphics, meta, out.

 **[bin](/bin)**